CachedPlayerKey

 If you are needing to check for equality between your derived class, you can override the

-method.
+equalsmethod.
 This is left to you to implement yourself, we do not guarantee the equality of your instances as it is user-dependent on how you wish to go about that. -

 You should try to ensure that the appropriate type is used in your generic.
 In the example above,

-here would also not be appropriate because the extra precision is not utilised.
+Floatis used because the return type ofplayer#getHealthis aFloat.
+UsingIntegerhere would not be appropriate as you would lose data, and usingDoublehere would also not be appropriate because the extra precision is not utilised.